spring-projects/spring-petclinic/readme.md

 ## Compiling the CSS

 There is a `petclinic.css` in `src/main/resources/static/resources/css`.
 It was generated from the `petclinic.scss` source, combined with the [Bootstrap](https://getbootstrap.com/) library.
 If you make changes to the `scss`, or upgrade Bootstrap, you will need to re-compile the CSS resources using the Maven profile "css", i.e. `./mvnw package -P css`.
 There is no build profile for Gradle to compile the CSS.

+In case you have changes that are already inside `petclinic.scss` e.g use of bootstrap classes that are already included, there is no need to do the steps.

 ## Working with Petclinic in your IDE